sofferjacob/edison-toolchain/README.md

-# Edison Toolchain
+# JSLK Toolchain
 [![Build Status](https://travis-ci.org/sofferjacob/edison-toolchain.svg?branch=master)](https://travis-ci.org/sofferjacob/edison-toolchain)

-This toolchain can be used to cross-compile software for the i386-elf architecture.
-It is compatible with any kind of architecture (host).
+The toolchain used to cross-compile the JSLK kernel.

 # Using it.
 You can build it and use the toolchain in any UNIX like OS (Linux, macOS, BSD).
 First clone the repository to your computer and run: